FAIRmat-NFDI/data-modeling/nexus-metainfo/nexus-metainfo-integration-plan.md

 - Attribute naming: `{field}__units` vs. storing units directly on the Quantity's `unit` parameter? — resolved in practice: units go on the Quantity's `unit` parameter (`a_nexus_field=NeXusField(units="NX_VOLTAGE")` records the NXDL unit *category*, separately from the resolved pint `unit=` on the Quantity itself).
 - `AnchoredReference`/`identifierNAME`: stay in pynxtools or migrate to nomad-measurements? — tracked under [Architectural Design Tensions](#architectural-design-tensions) item 1, to be resolved as part of Phase 5.
 - Backward compat period for `__field` suffix: already resolved by the Versioning Strategy above — no shim; v1 keeps the old stack unchanged and v2 is the clean break for plugin code using old names.
+- **`_quantity` suffix rule for reserved `BaseSection` names** (`name`/`datetime`/`lab_id`/`description` → `name_quantity`/etc.) may not be necessary — NOMAD allows redefining an inherited quantity in a subclass (adding NXDL-specific annotations/`description=`) without renaming, as long as the type stays compatible (all four reserved names match their NXDL counterparts' types exactly).
+One thing to verify first: `BaseSection.normalize()`'s `entry_name`-from-`self.name` side effect only fires for the entry's top-level section, not nested SubSections — confirm before assuming the collapse is safe everywhere. **Not fixing now**: Phase N's basesections-alignment work will anyway reconcile NeXus concepts with NOMAD's base sections, so this is deferred there rather than patched as a one-off generator tweak.